Damping of phonons in one-dimensional quantum fluids

-The damping rate of each excited mode is extracted through a Fourier analysis of the resulting density perturbation carpet (Fig.\ref{fig:Density_carpets}(a)).
-Specifically, for each recorded evolution time, we compute the Fourier transform of the perturbation profile $\delta n(z)$.
-To avoid boundary effects, the operation is conducted within the internal part of the box, specifically in the region between the vertical dashed lines, as marked in Fig.~\ref{fig:Density_carpets} and Fig.~\ref{fig:wp_wave_breaking}(a).
-The panel (b) of Fig.~\ref{fig:main_damping_shaking} shows the mode decomposition for the measurement presented in Fig.~\ref{fig:Density_carpets}(a).
-We find that only the excited mode is significantly populated and its amplitude $\delta\tilde{n}_2(t)$ evolves following a damped oscillation (Fig.~\ref{fig:main_damping_shaking}(f)), whereas the amplitude of higher modes is negligible, demonstrating that we can excite a single phononic mode with great accuracy.
+The damping rate of each excited mode is extracted via Fourier analysis of the density perturbation carpet (Fig.~\ref{fig:Density_carpets}(a)), with the resulting mode decomposition shown in Fig.~\ref{fig:main_damping_shaking}(b).
+We find that the excited mode is significantly populated and its amplitude $\delta\tilde{n}_2(t)$ evolves following a damped oscillation (Fig.~\ref{fig:main_damping_shaking}(f)), whereas the amplitude of higher modes is negligible, demonstrating that we can excite a single phononic mode with great accuracy.

-In addition to the $2^{nd}$ mode we are able to excite the next three symmetric modes (see Fig~\ref{fig_SM:shaking_high_order_density_carpets} of SM), thus spanning a large interval of k-space.
-The mode decomposition for measurements where the $4^{th}$, $6^{th}$ and $8^{th}$ are excited is shown in Fig.\ref{fig:main_damping_shaking}(c-e).
-We observe that the phonons' lifetime $\tau = \Gamma^{-1}$ decreases for higher-order modes, and it can be extracted by fitting $\delta\tilde{n}_j$ with the function:
+In addition to the $2^{\mathrm{nd}}$ mode we are able to excite the next three symmetric modes (see Fig.~\ref{fig_SM:shaking_high_order_density_carpets}), thus spanning a large interval of $k$-space.
+The mode decomposition for measurements where the $4^{\mathrm{th}}$, $6^{\mathrm{th}}$, and $8^{\mathrm{th}}$ modes are excited is shown in Fig.\ref{fig:main_damping_shaking}(c-e).
+We observe that the phonons' lifetime $\tau = \Gamma^{-1}$ decreases for higher-order modes, and it can be extracted by fitting $\delta\tilde{n}_j(t)$ with the function:

-where $A_0$, $\omega_k$ and $\phi$ are the other fitting parameters, representing the initial amplitude of the mode, oscillation frequency, and initial phase, respectively.
+where $A$, $\omega$ and $\phi$ are the other fitting parameters, representing the initial amplitude of the mode, oscillation frequency, and initial phase, respectively.